fizzbee-io/website/content/examples/linked_list_cycle.md

 ```

 {{% hint type=note %}}
-C has None as its successor because it is that last element in the list.
+C has None as its successor because it is the last element in the list.
 {{% /hint %}}

 ## Implementation